LeXiang Intelligence

 Seed Round in 2006

-GalaxyCore Inc. is a fabless image sensor company based in Shanghai, China, specializing in the design, development, and marketing of CMOS image sensor devices and LCD driver chips for the global mobile device and consumer electronics markets.
-Founded in 2003, the company produces high-quality CMOS image sensors that capture optical images and convert them into digital signals, primarily used in mobile devices such as feature phones, smartphones, and tablets.
-Additionally, GalaxyCore develops LCD driver chips that enable LCD panels to display image data.
-The company serves a diverse clientele, including CMOS camera module manufacturers, LCD module manufacturers, end device manufacturers, and design houses.
-With a focus on innovative design and efficient manufacturing processes, GalaxyCore is well-positioned to expand its presence in the image sensor and LCD driver industries.
+GalaxyCore Inc. is a fabless image sensor company based in Shanghai, China, established in 2003.
+The company specializes in the design, development, and marketing of high-quality CMOS image sensor devices that capture optical images and convert them into digital signals, primarily for use in mobile devices such as feature phones, smartphones, and tablets.
+In addition to image sensors, GalaxyCore produces LCD driver chips, which facilitate the display of image data on screens.
+The company serves a diverse range of clients, including CMOS camera module manufacturers, LCD module manufacturers, end device manufacturers, and design houses.
+With additional offices in Shenzhen, Beijing, Hong Kong, and Taipei, GalaxyCore is well-positioned to enhance its presence in the global mobile device and consumer electronics markets.

 Ruckus Wireless